buley/dash/README.md

 ### IndexedDB Indexes

-The way values are generally found in an object store is by using an "index".
-Indexes break down into two pieces: the way to find the data, called a "key path", and the value itself, found by its key.

-Indexes are stored by key, and secondarily by their record values, in ascending order.
+Indexes are the way values are generally found in an object store.
+Indexes are lists of keys and values and have two characterizing components: the key path to find the data and the record value itself.
+Indexes stored primarily by key, and secondarily by their values, in lexicographically ascending order.

-Indexes can be created and deleted at any time so long as the database version increases which each change to the schema.
+To modify an index requires a `versionchange` transaction.

 #### Creating IndexedDB Indexes